apsmcc/quaggaJS/README.md

 In contrast to the calls described above, this method does not rely on `getUserMedia` and operates on a single image instead.
-The provided callback is the same as in `onDetected` and contains the result `data` object.
+The provided callback is the same as in `onProcessed` (it is called whether a barcode-pattern has been located and decoded successfully or not) and contains the result `data` object.

 ## <a name="resultobject">The result object</a>